 If you’re like me, not only do you enjoy your sports, but you have a sizable collection of caps, shirts, hoodies, and other merchandise featuring your favorite team’s logo.
 If you open the door to my closet, you will find a lot of shirts, hoodies, and the almighty quarter-zip, with a San Jose Sharks logo on it.
-You will also see an assortment of company logos on that apparel such as Reebok, Nike, Antigua, Starter, and Logo Athletic.
+You will also see an assortment of company logos on that apparel such as Reebok, Nike, Antigua, Starter, and Logo Athletic, just to name a few.
 The one logo you will never find in my closet is Fanatics.

 The Back Story

 Up until 2016, I’d never heard of Fanatics.
 Any Sharks gear I picked up was generally made by Reebok over the last decade or so.
 I’m sure you all remember the Reebok Edge jersey unveiled back in 2007.
 Prior to that reveal, Nike, Starter, and Logo Athletic made up the majority of my Sharks apparel.
 Since the transition to Reebok in 2007, almost every piece of Sharks swag I’ve picked up features a Reebok logo.
 And I loved it.
 Reebok could be counted on to produce consistent and quality product.
 Every shirt fit the same as did every cap.

 10 years later, the deal with Reebok is no more.
 Hell, Reebok is essentially no more.
 Most people would’ve thought a natural transition to Adidas would make the most sense since Adidas acquired Reebok back in 2005.
 Instead, the NHL and Fanatics Announced a Long-Term Multichannel Apparel and Retail Partnership.